Policy Anchoring

 MPCP supports on-chain policy anchoring — recording a commitment to a PolicyGrant's source policy document on a distributed ledger to create a tamper-evident, third-party-auditable trail.

-This is distinct from Intent Anchoring, which records settlement intent hashes for dispute resolution.
 Policy anchoring records the policy authorization itself, enabling audit of what constraints were in force when a grant was issued.

 | Pattern | When to use |